Lyd-W/Science-and-Nature-Quiz/README.md

 ### Quiz Section

-While loading the questions, there is a cicular loading animation that pops up with 'Loading questions...' to keep the user informed so there is no confusion over whether the website is working correctly or not.
+While loading the questions, there is a circular loading animation that pops up with 'Loading questions...' to keep the user informed so there is no confusion over whether the website is working correctly or not.

 The quiz section lists the question number at the top of the quiz container, stating which question out of 10 the user is on.
-I displayed how many correct and incorrect answers the user has so far, the time remianing counting down from 20 seconds and the question with 4 possible answers.
+I displayed how many correct and incorrect answers the user has so far, the time remaining counting down from 20 seconds and the question with 4 possible answers.

 When using a mouse or tabbing over the questions, a highlight effect is used to help the user see where they're selecting.
-If they select the correct answer, the answer turned green, however, if they select an incorrect answer, the chosen answer turns red and the correct ansers turns green.
+If they select the correct answer, the answer turned green, however, if they select an incorrect answer, the chosen answer turns red and the correct answers turns green.
 If the user runs out of time before selecting an answer, the correct answer turns green

-Once an answer has been selected or the timer has ran out, there is a short delay before moving onto the next question and finally, at the end of the quiz, to the results section.
+Once an answer has been selected or the timer has run out, there is a short delay before moving onto the next question and finally, at the end of the quiz, to the results section.

 ![Quiz section](docs/quiz-section.png "Quiz Section")